dmo2118/PatchQPF/README.md

 Note that this only affects the time it takes to check for updates.
 This won't make actually installing updates significantly faster.

+PatchQPF is a Windows service.
+Starting the service applies the patch, but stopping the service does not remove the patch.
+To disable PatchQPF, uninstall it.

-If you've timed the Windows Update check both with and without PatchQPF, consider adding a line to [`stats.csv`](stats.csv) and issuing a pull request.
+If you've timed the Windows Update check both without and with PatchQPF, consider adding a line to [`stats.csv`](stats.csv) and issuing a pull request.

 How it works